learningequality/ka-lite/docs/installguide/install_all.rst

 #.
 When prompted that KA-Lite has been started, click on the logo icon again and select "Open in Browser" menu option - this should launch KA-Lite on your preferred web browser.
 #.
 Login using the administrator account you have specified during setup.

+If the sidebar shows entries that are greyed-out, the child items of the entry may be videos that were not yet downloaded.
+If there are assessment items inside, then you need to extract the `assessment.zip` manually:

+#.
+Launch ``KA-Lite Monitor`` from your ``Applications`` folder.
+#.
+Click on the app icon at the menu bar.
+#.
+Click on ``Preferences`` in the menu option.
+#.
+Go to Advanced tab, click on the ``Extract Assessment`` button, then confirm the action.
+#.
+Restart the server, login to the web app, then check the sidebar contents.

+This will enable the greyed-out assessment items on the sidebar.

 Linux
 =====